dward2/BME547/Resources/PyCharm/NewProject.md

 repository__ above.
 It is very important that the new GitHub repository you create is completely empty.
 If you initialize it with a README.md, the push of your local repository to GitHub will fail.
-* Next, you will need to add the files you want to put into the repository.
+* Next, in PyCharm, you will need to add the files you want to put into the repository.
 Untracked files will be shown with red names.
 Select a file that you want to add in the Projects tab and, from the menu bar, select "VCS/Git/Add".
 * Do this for all of the files you wish to add to the repository.
 Their